pnp/sp-dev-fx-extensions/samples/react-application-news-ticker/README.md

 - Display news as a running text at the top of every modern page where the app installed
 - Get news items from a SharePoint list view using PnPJS
-- The running text will be stopped when user hover it
+- Stop the running text when user hover it

 ## References